rexxars/react-refractor/README.md

 }
 ```

+Note that only code with hard wrap can work.
+Soft warp cases are not handled at the moment.

 ## Dynamic loading

 You can use `Refractor.hasLanguage(language)` to check if a language has been registered.
 Combining this with Webpack's [code splitting abilities](https://webpack.github.io/docs/code-splitting.html) (or something similar), you should be able to load definitions for languages on the fly.